nmboffi/stzpp/README.md

 In addition, the code comprises an extensive simulation package for high-performance, parallel, MPI-Based simulation of plastic deformation in three-dimensional amorphous glasses via the shear transformation zone theory of amorphous plasticity (of Langer and Bouchbinder).
 While originally used to study deformation of metallic glasses, the software has applications in the simulation of many other forms of disordered materials.

-The folder ``mg_3d_template`` also contains a highlight efficient, self-contained, MPI-parallelized implementation of a three-dimensional geometric multigrid method written with ``C++`` templates.
+The folder ``mg_3d_template`` also contains a highly efficient, self-contained, MPI-parallelized implementation of a three-dimensional geometric multigrid method written with ``C++`` templates.
 This will be released as a standalone package in the coming future.

 # Installation
 The main simulation packages requires ``mpi`` and ``openmp``.
 Both can be installed via standard package managers.